nestipy/nestipy/site/overview/middleware.md

 ### Dependency injection

-Nestipy middleware support dependency injection
+Nestipy middleware support dependency injection.
+Similar to providers and controllers, they can inject dependencies that are available within the same module.

 ### Applying middleware#